 One of my teachers in grade school grew up in Europe in the preceding and early years of World War II in one of the many nations bordering Germany.
-If I were to judge based on my memory of her slight accent, I would guess Austria, but to tell the truth, she’d been in the US a long time by then, and the accent had faded a good deal, much like your Grandmother’s deep Southern accent which she had when I was little, and mostly lost by the time I was in middle school.
+If I were to judge based on my memory of her slight accent, I would guess Austria, but to tell the truth, she’d been in the US a long time by then, and the accent had faded a good deal, much like my mother’s deep Southern accent which she had when I was little, and mostly lost by the time I was in middle school.
 In truth, the teacher seemed ancient to me, and I was interested in other things than her prattling… like starring off into space while she talked on and on wondering how many marshmallows I could stuff in my mouth if my oppressive mother would stop interfering.
 “You’ll choke to death!!!”
 She obviously lived to spoil my fun.
+Anyway….
 My teacher’s mother would frequently send her to the store and she would take a dirt road through the woods to get there.
 As time passed, she recalls watching a distant fence get a little closer day by day, moved in the night by the Nazi soldiers, consuming more and more of her town, until one day they had consumed the whole road and she was cut off.
 No one in the town even seemed to care until the shifting fence suddenly impacted their personal life in a major way.
 No sense going to war over that little bit of woods… well I suppose we can give them one hardly used dirt road… maybe that will be enough for them… maybe that will satisfy.

 Reflecting on this story over the years, it has struck me that it has relevance for human thinking about boundaries and the varied impacts that different kinds of boundaries have on us… whether it is the 300ft cliffs that protected one city against whom Alexander the Great marched, or the Mountain ranges that Hannibal crossed on elephants.
 There are rivers and valleys, oceans and seas all standing in striking contrast to other types of boundaries.